Tangle EE Working Group Charter

 Strategic Members are organizations that view IIoT standards and technologies as strategic to their organization and are investing significant resources to sustain and shape the activities of this working group.

-Strategic Members of the Tangle EE working group must be at least a Solutions Member of the Eclipse Foundation, and have a minimum of 3 developers participating on Tangle EE projects, and made at least one accepted commit or pull request to a Tangle EE project within the last 12 months.
+Strategic Members of the Tangle EE working group must be at least a Contributing Member of the Eclipse Foundation, and have a minimum of 3 developers participating on Tangle EE projects, and made at least one accepted commit or pull request to a Tangle EE project within the last 12 months.

 Participant Members are typically organizations that deliver products or services based on open IIoT standards, specifications and technologies, or view IIoT standards and technologies as strategic to their organization.
 These organizations want to participate in the development and direction of an open IIoT ecosystem.

 Guest Members are organizations which are Associate members of the Eclipse Foundation who have been invited for one year, renewable, by the Steering Committee to participate in particular aspects of the activities of the Working Group.
 Typical guests include R&D partners, universities, academic research centers, etc. Guests may be invited to participate in committee meetings at the invitation of the respective committee, but under no circumstances do Guest members have voting rights.
-Guest members are required to execute the Tangle EE Participation Agreement.
+Guest members are required to execute the Tangle EE Working Group Participation Agreement.

 |Strategic Member||Participant Member||Guest Member|